jedisct1/libsodium-doc/advanced/ristretto.md

 ## Note

 These functions are not available yet.
-They might be introduced in libsodium 1.0.18 or later.
+They may be introduced in libsodium 1.0.18 or later.